viben-27/Network-IDS-Project/rules/rules_explain.md

 rev:1

-The revision number.
-If you update the rule later, you can increase this number.
+Revision number.
+Increment if you update the rule later.

 classtype:trojan

-This is the type of attack.
-Optional, but helps categorize alerts for easier analysis.
+The type of attack.
+Optional, but helps categorize alerts for analysis.